Indian food: rice, chapatis, sauces, lentils

 Lots more India articles

-Rice and chicken and citron fruit seem to have come from Thailand.
+Rice and chicken, bananas and plantains and citron fruit seem to have come from Thailand.
 Wheat and chickpeas, lentils and lamb came from West Asia.
-Indian cooks used many Central Asian herbs and spices, like cinnamon, cumin, cilantro (also called coriander), anise, and fennel.
+Indian cooks used many Central Asian herbs and spices, like cumin, cilantro (also called coriander), anise, and fennel.
+They got cinnamon from Sri Lanka, an island to their south-east.

 History of cinnamon